Last updated: 2025-08-20

 knitr cache options for more details.

-Structure plot comparing the topics to the organ types:
+Structure plot comparing the topics to the tissue types:

 structure_plot(tm,grouping = samples$tissue,gap = 4,